The SINUDYNE CHASSIS PROFESSIONAL 6700 is a digital chassis developed around the DIGIVISION ITT DIGIT2000 CHIPSET:

 the combined undelayed horizontal blanking and color key

-pulse which are “sandcastled” and are sup
+pulse which are “sandcastled” and are supplied by pin 19

 of the DPU 2553 Deflection Processor.
 During the undelay-